-Until recently, any scenes that depicted ninja weapons, like shirukennote Japanese throwing stars and nunchakunote nunchucks (including Bruce Lee's iconic scene in Enter the Dragon) were censored.
+For a while, any scenes that depicted ninja weapons, like shurikennote Japanese throwing stars and nunchakunote nunchucks (including Bruce Lee's iconic scene in Enter the Dragon) were censored.

 The movie 1 Day has been banned (or so says its poster) in Birmingham for portraying gang warfare in said city.

 The movie Mikey, the story of a psychopathic 9-year old boy who murders people, was banned due to the James Bulger murder and the fact that the protagonist being a child murderer that gets away with his crimes does not sit well with the BBFC.
 Re-releases of Hell Of The Living Dead and Reservoir Dogs were also briefly held up in the aftermath, though home video classifications were finally bestowed upon Hell of the Living Dead in 2002 and Reservoir Dogs in 1995 (the latter following a theatrical re-release).

 The film Freaks was banned for almost 30 years in the United Kingdom, because audiences were too shocked by some scenes in the film.